-iQ Academy California - Los Angeles offers special education services within our full-inclusion, general education independent study model.
-These services are available for all students who have been identified as qualifying for special needs.
-In compliance with the Individuals with Disabilities Education Improvement Act (IDEIA) and the California Education Code, IQ CALA works to both identify and serve eligible children.
-The Special Education Department works with the regular education teacher, the intervention specialist, and the Student Study Team to identify and serve students with special needs.
-Any parent who suspects that their child may have a disability should discuss their concerns with their child's Homeroom teacher and /or request a special education parent handbook from the main office.
-Any Special Education needs or concerns should be directed to the Director of Special Education at the main office.
+Center (RTC) placements.
+These services are available per the student's IEP for all students who have been identified as qualifying for special services.
+In compliance with the Individuals with Disabilities Education Improvement Act (IDEIA) and the California Education Code, IQ Academy works to both identify and serve eligible children.
+Any parent who suspects that his or her child may have a disability should discuss his or her concerns with the child's general education teacher.
+Any concerns regarding services/support for a child that is already in our special education program should be directed to your child's special education case manager.